 Abortion and Gun Control

-There is no greater sin than bringing an unwanted child into the world and there is nothing more terrible than killing a baby.
+There is no greater wrong than bringing an unwanted child into the world and there is nothing more terrible than killing a baby.
 From these premises, the problems with anti-abortion and pro-choice positions are complicated.
 Life begins at conception, so abortion is murder in some technical sense no matter what.
 If the line of life, from a to z – ‘a’ being at conception when sperm and egg germinate – then at what letter along the line of the alphabet is a fetus a human being?
 If you take out a tiny little premature baby (let’s say by cesarean section), who could never survive without modern medical scientific intervention, you can tickle him and he will laughed, you can give him the nipple and he will suckle and you can hold him and he will give you love.

 The Philosophic Contention that Human Conceived Growth